 See the 'Announcements' and 'News' Tabs for the latest information on planned prescribed burns.

-As temperatures drop and the first precipitation of the season arrives, the Shasta-Trinity National Forest is beginning its preparations for fall, winter and spring prescribed fire projects.
+As temperatures drop and the first precipitation of the season arrives, the Shasta-Trinity National Forest is conducting its fall, winter and spring prescribed fire projects.

 “The 2018 fire season has provided significant firefighting challenges for the Shasta-Trinity National Forest, our partners and cooperators.
 In order to meet future challenges in the most effective way possible, the forest will continue to use tools such as prescribed burning in our mission to reduce build-up of hazardous fuels, restore forest ecosystems and improve safety of communities within the wildland urban interface,” explained Forest Fire Management Officer Ben Newburn.